VamsiKrishna04/fullstack-nanodegree-linux-server-configuration/README.md

 sudo service fail2ban stop
 sudo service fail2ban start
 ```
-This configuration will not protect your server from the aytempted DDoS Attacks.
+This configuration will not protect your server from the DDoS Attacks.

-[SecurutyIntelligence on How to Defend Against Apache Web Server DDoS Attacks
+[SecurityIntelligence on How to Defend Against Apache Web Server DDoS Attacks
 ](https://securityintelligence.com/defending-against-apache-web-server-ddos-attacks/)

 ## Inspirational work from other students